 Are there any concessions made for expatriates in your country?

-Income of diplomats, consuls, administrative and support staff who do not hold a permanent residency permit are exempt from taxation in Ukraine, unless the income relates to an activity other than their duties within these organizations.
+Income of diplomats, consuls, administrative and support staff are exempt from taxation in Ukraine, unless the income relates to an activity other than their duties within these organizations.

 Is salary earned from working abroad taxed in Ukraine?
 If so, how?

 Tax residents are subject to Ukrainian income tax on their worldwide income subject to annual tax return submission.
 A foreign tax credit may be claimed in Ukraine under a relevant Double Tax Treaty with regard to salary for work abroad.

 Are investment income and capital gains taxed in your country?
 If so, how?

-“Capital gains” are generally subject to income tax at rate of 18% as well as temporary military tax rate at 1.5% for both residents and non-residents.
+“Capital gains” are generally subject to personal income tax at the rate of 18% as well as temporary military tax at the rate 1.5% for both residents and non-residents.